-You may be a safe driver with a clean driving record, but that doesn't mean there aren't uninsured drivers out there who can cause accidents at any point — just one more reason to stash away some cash.
+And while you may be a safe driver with a clean driving record, that doesn't mean there aren't uninsured drivers out there who can cause accidents at any point — just one more reason to stash away some cash.
 You might be involved in a collision and have to pay a deductible to fix your car even if it was not a fault accident.

 You should choose a lower deductible if you know you won't be able to sock away enough cash if you're in an accident and have to pay a deductible.
 This is especially true if you live in a congested area with a high chance of being involved in a fender bender.

 Car insurance deductibles range between $100 and $2,000 and insurance agents will often suggest a $1,000 deductible as the sweet spot.
 Of course, paying $1,000 to have your car repaired after an accident is another hit to your wallet.
-If $100 makes you feel more comfortable on the road, understand you will pay a premium on your premiums.
+If $100 makes you feel more comfortable on the road, understand you will pay a higher premium for that peace of mind.

-During an accident or any event, you need to file a claim to your insurers so that they can process your payment and car repair.
+If you're involved in an accident or your car is broken into, you need to file a claim to your auto insurer so that they can process your payment for any repairs or covered losses.
 Your insurance company will then write you a check for the amount it's responsible for, the minimum coverage, and you will have to pay for the remaining amount as the deductible.
-However, what happens when you cannot afford the deductible?

-- A payment plan.
-Negotiate with your mechanic to waive your deductible or discuss a payment plan.
+- 1. A payment plan.
+Talk with your mechanic and ask if they can waive your deductible amount or discuss a payment plan.
 This will help get your car fixed, get back to the road, and pay the remaining portion later.

-- A different mechanic.
+- 3. Get a different mechanic.
 You are not restricted to the mechanic your insurance company suggests, nor are you restricted to the mechanic who provided a quote.
 If the repair costs are too much, you can take your car to a different repair shop.
 Taking a cheap car insurance check to another mechanic can help you land a more affordable repair deal.

-- A personal loan.
-If you are involved in a fault accident, and your vehicle and other parties need urgent fixing, obtaining a loan may be the best option.
+- 3. A personal loan.
+If you are involved in an at-fault accident, and your vehicle and other parties need urgent fixing, getting a personal loan may be the best option.
 A loan will help you get back to the road faster and sets you up with a payment plan you can manage.